HR 9237: Take Care of America’s Veterans Act

 Tradeoffs

-Expanding benefits and eligibility for more veterans and their families increases support for those who served but also raises federal costs; the bill also bundles many distinct policy changes together, trading legislative speed for the ability to debate each issue individually.
+Expanding benefits and eligibility for more veterans and their families increases the support available to those who served, but also raises federal costs that must be weighed against budget constraints and the capacity of the VA to deliver services effectively.

 Current status in Congress: In committee.